camunda-community-hub/CamundaHalloween/README.md

    2. If the costume is just 'ok' one piece of candy is added
    3. If the costume is terrible, no additional candy is added
 6. The picture is then evaluated a third time where the age of the Trick-or-Treater is determined
-   1. If the Trick-or-Treater is 5-years-old or under, they get two additional pieces of candy because little kids in cute costumes are the best
+   1. If the Trick-or-Treater is 5 years old or under, they get two additional pieces of candy because little kids in cute costumes are the best
    2. If they are 6-10 years old, they get one additional piece of candy added
    3. If they are 11-15 years old, no additional candy is added
    4. If they are 15 years old or older, no candy will be dispensed and the process ends